-Hama Sushi is best known for its classic sashimi and zero tolerance for anything that isn’t classically Japanese sushi—and it definitely does have some of the best sushi in Los Angeles.
-This low-key hotspot has been around for over 40 years and is a favorite amongst locals.
+Hama Sushi is best known for its classic sashimi and zero tolerance for anything that isn’t classically Japanese sushi—and it does have some of the best sushi in Los Angeles.
+This low-key hotspot has been around for over 40 years and is a local favorite.
 It’s the kind of place that has never updated its website or menu and has never needed to.

 📍347 E 2nd St, Los Angeles, CA 90012

 Sushi Gen is a go-to in DTLA for its popular lunch and dinner menus, and it’s worth arriving early because you’ll probably have to stand in line.
 Enjoy a bountiful sashimi lunch for $23 or a sashimi deluxe for $42, each of which features a colorful platter of expertly prepared fresh fish.
 Considering the quality-to-price ratio, it’s no wonder people are lining up around the block.

 📍 422 E 2nd St, Downtown Los Angeles

 Chef Kimiyasu Enya is the mastermind behind the popular chain Sushi Enya, which now has locations in Little Tokyo, Marina del Rey, Pasadena, Beverly Hills, and Sawtelle.
 The first location in Little Tokyo continues to be a go-to for LA foodies craving some of the best handrolls and omakase in LA in a casual environment.
 Just make sure you’re prepared for a bit of a wait, especially if you’re with a big group, as they don’t take reservations.

 13. Sushi Inaba